-- If the EB's final decision is to issue the CERs, the EB shall instruct the CDM registry administrator to issue a specified quantity of CERs into the pending account of the EB of the CDM registry.
+- registry administrator to issue a specified quantity of CERs into the pending account of the EB of the CDM registry.
 The secretariat shall inform the PPs or the CME of the EB's instruction to the CDM registry administrator and of any share of proceeds payable by the PPs or the CME to cover administrative expenses of the CDM.
-The secretariat shall update the status of the request for issuance on the UNFCCC CDM website accordingly.. - If the EB's final decision is to reject the request, the secretariat shall update the information on the UNFCCC CDM website accordingly on the first working day subsequent to the finalization of the decision.
+The secretariat shall update the status of the request for issuance on the UNFCCC CDM website accordingly. - If the EB's final decision is to reject the request, the secretariat shall update the information on the UNFCCC CDM website accordingly on the first working day subsequent to the finalization of the decision.
 Furthermore, within 21 days of the finalization of the decision, the secretariat will provide the Chair of the EB with an information note containing a proposed ruling incorporating the final decision. - Once approved by the Chair of the EB, the secretariat shall immediately make the proposed ruling available to the EB.
 The proposed ruling shall become the final ruling of the EB after 10 days, unless a member of the EB objects to the proposed ruling. - An objection by a member of the EB shall be made by notifying the Chair of the EB, giving reasons in writing, through the secretariat.
 The secretariat shall make the objection available to the EB. - If an EB member objects to the proposed final ruling more than 14 days prior to the next EB meeting, the case shall be placed on the agenda of the next EB meeting (otherwise the subsequent EB meeting) and the EB finalize the ruling. - The secretariat shall publish a ruling note on the UNFCCC CDM website no later than 3 days after the ruling was finalized. - After the publication of the ruling note, the DOE, or the PPs or the CME, may request the secretariat to provide clarifications on the ruling.